In 2014, the College Board released a giant 210-page specification for the redesigned SAT which first started being

 Sentence Completions: These questions often tested more difficult vocabulary, and it was difficult to answer correctly without knowing the definition of the word.

 (This question and all current SAT questions come from the 2014 SAT Practice Test by the College Board).

 New Reading Question Types

 Evidence Support Questions: For the first time, the SAT Reading section will have questions that build on each other.
 The student will be prompted to answer a question about the passage - for example, the author's tone or stance on a topic - and in the next question be asked to cite evidence for the answer in the previous question.
 Here's an example:

-(the actual passage can be found on page 88 of the SAT specifications).
+(The full passage can be found on page 88 of the SAT specifications.)

 This type of question builds on the SAT's desire to move toward higher-level reasoning skills.
 The student will need to support his or her answer with evidence from the passage.